 And the month of Elul - which is to say now - is the time when the king is in the field.
-When God is with us on our terms, not on His.

-This explains why Elul is not a month of holy days: The special uniqueness of this month is precisely in that we can find God in our mundane lives!
+This explains why Elul is not a month of holidays: The special uniqueness of this month is precisely in that we can find God in our mundane lives!